Hey, Camp Fans!

 The Power of Sour

 Six of the eight surveyed said they need sour cream on their nachos.
-Only two of us including myself said no the cream.
+Only two of us including myself said no to the cream.
 An interesting addition to sour cream was western dressing Anita recommended to try.

 Beef up your Nachos